YinHK-gameDev/unity-learn/user interface/UI Toolkit/UXML/README.md

 ### UXML elements
 The definition of the UI is within the `<UXML>` root.
 The UI definition is a series of nested UXML elements, each representing a visual element.

-The element name corresponds to the C# class name of the element to instantiate.
-Most elements have attributes and their values are mapped to the corresponding class properties in C#.
+The **element name corresponds to the C# class name of the element to instantiate**.
+Most elements have **attributes** and their **values** are **mapped to the corresponding class properties in C#**. \
 Each element has its own set of attributes in addition to the inherited attributes of its parent class. `VisualElement` is the base class for all elements and it provides the following attributes for all elements:

 -   `name`: An identifier for the element.
 The name should be unique.
 -   `picking-mode`: Set to either `Position` to respond to mouse events or `Ignore` to ignore mouse events.